 From below: The male Kestrel has blue wings with rust on the back while the female appears as a more dull brown.
 The males are more vibrant than the females.

 Prey: Mostly insects and other invertebrates as well as small rodents and birds.
 Common foods: grasshoppers, cicadas, beetles, and dragonflies; scorpions and spiders; butterflies and moths; voles, mice, shrews, bats, and small songbirds.

-Predators: Other raptors including the red-tailed hawk, northern goshawk, Cooper's hawk, peregrine falcon, barn owl, and great horned owl.
+Predators: Other raptors including the red-tailed hawk, northern goshawk, cooper's hawk, peregrine falcon, barn owl, and great horned owl.
 Their large amount of predators have to do with their small size.

 Bird Call: Killy-killy-killy or klee-klee (Shrill and in series of 3-6)

 Nest: Cannot excavate on their own, rely on natural tree hollows, rock crevices, nooks in buildings, and woodpeckers for holes.
-Male searches for one and females make the final decision.
+The male searches for a possible nest and females make the final decision.
 They tend to like their nests to be near open ground and also readily nest in boxes.

 Clutch: White to yellow or light reddish-brown.
 Mottled with violet-magenta, grey, or brown.
 4-5 eggs per clutch.
 Incubation period is 26-32.

 Habitat: American Kestrels occupy habitats ranging from deserts and grasslands to alpine meadows.
 You’re most likely to see them perching on telephone wires and along roadsides, in open country with short vegetation and few trees.